quantmind/pulsar/docs/source/index.rst

 .. _apps-framework:

-Application Framework
+Applications
 =========================

-Pulsar application framework is built on top of :mod:`pulsar` concurrent framework.
-It is designed to facilitate the development of both server-side applications such as web servers, task queues as well as asynchronous clients.
+Pulsar applications are built on top of :mod:`pulsar` concurrent
+framework:

 .. toctree::
    :maxdepth: 1